Master in Nursing by Research

 By being organized, proactive, and focused on improvement, you will be well-prepared for the practicum experience.

-In the Master of Nursing (Public Health) program at LUC, practicum supervisors are assigned based on their clinical expertise.
-Supervisors provide guidance, feedback, and assessments to support students during their practicum.
+In the Master in Nursing (By Research) program at LUC, practicum supervisors are assigned based on their clinical expertise, Supervisors provide guidance, feedback, and assessments to support students during their practicum.

 Yes, the program includes Community Service as part of the curriculum.